folk n fable

 Registration

 A Registered Arts Therapist (AThR) is an Arts Therapist who is registered with the Australian, New Zealand and Asian Creative Arts Therapies Association (ANZACATA).
-To be eligible to register with ANZACATA, an Arts Therapist needs to complete a certified university course in Art Therapy and maintain their skills through ongoing professional development as approved by ANZACATA.
+To be eligible to register with ANZACATA, an Arts Therapist must complete a certified university course in Art Therapy and maintain their skills through ongoing professional development approved by ANZACATA.